MichalKarbownik/falcon-docs/docs/falcon-client/internationalization.md

 ### T Component

-As in many places you will need to render translated text as children of other Component, we introduce `<T />` Component which behaves exactly like `i18next.TranslationFunction`.
-To get translated string for given key you need to use `id` prop instead of `key` as it is reserved keyword in `jsx`
+As in many places you will need to render a translated text as children of other Component, we introduce `<T />` Component which behaves exactly like `i18next.TranslationFunction`.
+To get translated string for the given key you need to use `id` prop instead of `key` as it is reserved keyword in `jsx`

 ```jsx
 <h1>